nightblade9/bootstrap-machine/README.md

-# supreme-broccoli
+# Supreme Broccoli

 Scripts to spin up a brand new (or reimaged) machine; Windows, or Linux.
+Uses Powershell for Windows, idk about Linux yet.